colmmacc/hyperawsdocs/doc_source/security_iam_id-based-policy-examples.md

 ## Accessing a response plan<a name="security_iam_id-based-policy-examples-access-response-plan"></a>

-In this example, you want to grant an IAM user in your AWS account access to one of your Incident Manager response plans, `exampleplan`\.
+In this example, you want to grant an IAM user in your Amazon Web Services account access to one of your Incident Manager response plans, `exampleplan`\.
 You also want to allow the user to add, update, and delete the response plan\.

 The policy grants the `ssm-incidents:ListResponsePlans`, `ssm-incidents:GetResponsePlan`, `ssm-incidents:UpdateResponsePlan` and `ssm-incident:ListResponsePlan` permissions to the user\.